radx98/birdseye/spec_data_map.md

-# Modal Volume Data Map
+# Supabase Storage Data Map

-This guide catalogs the datasets stored in the Modal volume `twitter-archive-data` and shows where each element lives inside a user's directory.
-It is intended for any client that needs to read the same data directly from the volume.
+This guide catalogs the datasets stored in the Supabase S3-compatible storage reachable with the credentials in `.env` and shows where each element lives inside a user's directory.
+It is intended for any client that needs to read the same data directly from that storage.

-## Volume Layout
+## Storage Layout

-- Connect with `modal.Volume.lookup("twitter-archive-data")`.
+- Connect with any S3-compatible client using the Supabase endpoint (see `.env` credentials).
+The accessible storage exposes user directories directly at the root.
-- User data lives directly under the volume root as directories named after the lowercase username, e.g. `/<username>/`.
+- User data lives directly under that root as directories named after the lowercase username, e.g. `/<username>/`.
 - A user directory is considered ready when it contains the artifacts described below; one quick check is the presence of `cluster_ontology_items.json`.
 An additional optional metadata file, `clustering_params.json`, may also be present.
 - Every path in this document is relative to the user directory, so prepend `/{username}/` when reading a file.